KaiFormosa/Relational_Database_Support_for_Data_Warehouses/README.md

 # Relational Database Support for Data Warehouses

 This repository is a project portfolio for the "Relational Database Support for Data Warehouses" certification program by Coursera.
-This course prepares students with the skills of using analytical elements of SQL for answering business intelligence questions.
-Through this course, students learn features of relational database management systems for managing summary data commonly used in business intelligence reporting.
-The course also covers storage architectures, scalable parallel processing, data governance, and big data impacts.
+This program is part 3 of the "Data Warehousing for Business Intelligence" Specialization which prepares students with the skills of using analytical elements of SQL for answering business intelligence questions.
+Through this program, students learn features of relational database management systems for managing summary data commonly used in business intelligence reporting.
+The program also covers storage architectures, scalable parallel processing, data governance, and big data impacts.

-There are 5 modules in this course.
+There are 5 modules in this program.
 Each folder in this repository is a collection of the working and data files for the assignment in each module.

 ---